-During me-time, I enjoy playing piano, deadheading in my garden, killing off characters, needlework, walking my dogs, eating cookies, and reading, as should all right thinking people.
+During me-time, I enjoy playing piano, deadheading in my garden, killing off characters, needlework, walking my dogs, napping with my cat, eating cookies, and reading, as should all right thinking people.

 Masters in Audiology and Bachelor of Arts in Speech Sciences & Linguistics from University of British Columbia.
 Diploma in Adult Education from the British Columbia Institute of Techology.

 Clinical and occupational audiology including evaluations, counseling, noise risk assessments, hearing protection fitting, and prevention education.
-Special interests in tinnitus, hyperacusis and decreased sound tolerance, and noise-related speech communication and hearing health problems.
+Special interests in tinnitus, decreased sound tolerance including hyperacusis, and noise risk to speech communication and disability access.